Updated: Apr 14

 1. Transformation has an aim, “the glory of the Lord.”
 God is at His end of His telescope.
 He wants our sights set on Him, not chasing after everything the world does.

 2. Transformation is a process.
 In fact, spiritual growth is a progressive process, “from glory to glory.”
 It doesn’t occur all at once.
-This reminds me of Chapter 5, where we saw the series of illustrations showing the journey to God’s end of His telescope.
+This reminds me of previous blogs, where we saw the series of illustrations showing the journey to God’s end of His telescope.

 3. Transformation is affected by alertness.
 “Beholding” suggests intentionality and consistency of gaze, not just a casual glance from time to time.
 Do we recognize God’s transformational opportunities when they come?
 Are we looking for them all the time?
 For most of us believers, the answer is, “No.” I say that because of the way we react to most of what happens in our lives.

 4. Transformation is affected by attitude.
 It requires an “unveiled face.”
 Are we open to transformation?
 Do we really think we need it?
 How much?
 Are we holding on to or hiding some of who we are, what we have or what we want?